Skip to main content

 Two Preferred Provider Organization (PPO) plans are available to UNC faculty and staff:

-• 70/30 PPO Plan is a traditional preferred provider organization (PPO) plan that offers freedom of choice among in-network providers, lower out-of-pocket costs and a strong emphasis on preventive health.
+Both of these plans are traditional preferred provider organization (PPO) plans that offers freedom of choice among in-network providers, lower out-of-pocket costs and a strong emphasis on preventive health.

 The amount you pay depends on your selected plan level, who you cover and your completed wellness credits.
 If you are paid one time per month, the full monthly rate is deducted from your paycheck.
 If you are paid every two weeks, one half of the monthly rate is deducted from the first two paychecks in the month.